DNArchery/DNArchery/README.md

 The core goal of the project is to be a good general-purpose toolkit for DNA sequencing/alignment/distance analysis and to bring more open-source attention to bioinformatics by promoting more research software in the industry to be open-source.
 (Read [Goals](#goals))

+_The integrated GUI is a proof-of-concept into how the underlying API schema can be utilized._

 Built with ❤️ at [**FOSSHack 3.0**](https://fossunited.org/fosshack/2023)!

 <p align="left">